Bonus Material: 7 Day Toddler Meal Plan (with easy meal ideas for picky toddlers!)

 “Does this food make a crunch sound when you break it?”

-“Can you squish it between your fingers?”
+“Can you squish this between your fingers?”

-“What colour is this food?”
+“What color is this food?”

 “Can you make a smiley face out of these peas?”

 “I bet I can make a taller tower out of these carrots than you can!”